 - Block Senders policies always supersede over Permitted Senders policies.
 This means that messages from a domain or email address that are added to both a Blocked AND Permitted Senders policy are rejected.
 These policies don't override default virus checks.

-- An entry on the Managed Blocked Senders list, whether added by an administrator or user, always overrides a Permitted Senders policy.
+- An entry on a user’s blocked senders list in Managed Senders, whether it has been added by an administrator or a user, is always superseded by a Permitted Senders policy.

 - If you have Targeted Threat Protection - Attachment Protection enabled, we recommend selecting the "Dynamic Configuration" Attachment Protect Delivery Options setting when configuring a definition.
 This takes the onus away from the administrator by giving control to users to decide who to permit.
 View the Attachment Protection definitions and policies page for more information.

 To configure a Permitted Senders policy:

 - Log on to the Administration Console.